 Will AI agents take my job?

-That depends entirely on what your job consists of.
-If your role is primarily routine information processing — compiling reports, handling standard customer queries, writing formulaic content — parts of it are already being automated.
-If your role involves judgment, creativity, relationship management, or handling genuinely novel situations, you’re in a stronger position.
-The most likely outcome for most people is that your job changes significantly rather than disappearing entirely.
+Probably not outright, but the honest answer depends on what your job consists of.
+If your role is mostly routine information processing, compiling reports, handling standard queries, writing formulaic content, parts of it are already being automated.
+If it runs on judgment, creativity, relationships or genuinely novel problems, you are in a much stronger position.
+For most people the realistic outcome is that the job changes substantially rather than disappearing.
+Worth noting that Gallup found only 1% of laid-off U.S. workers cited AI as the primary cause of losing their job.

-No job is completely “safe” in the sense that AI won’t affect it at all.
-But jobs requiring physical presence and dexterity (trades, healthcare), deep human relationships (therapy, sales, management), and genuine creative vision (art direction, strategic leadership) are least likely to be fully automated.
-The WEF projects the fastest-growing roles through 2030 include care workers, educators, delivery drivers, and farmworkers alongside AI and data specialists.
+No job is untouched, but the least exposed are those requiring physical presence and dexterity (trades, healthcare), deep human relationships (therapy, sales, management), and genuine creative or strategic vision, the traits behind the most AI-proof jobs.
+The WEF projects the fastest-growing roles through 2030 include care workers, educators, delivery drivers and farmworkers alongside AI and data specialists.
+The most exposed right now are entry-level white-collar roles and middle management.

 What is an AI agent manager?